c6supper/neptune-profiler-core/README.md

 > * I highly recommended to use docker as building host, you could follow [Jupiter](https://github.com/c6supper/Jupiter.git)
 > * gRPC
 >> * gRPC isn't aim to automotive system , many problems have been met when cross compiling to aarch64 QNX from X86_64 linux host.
-I have forked [gRPC](https://github.com/c6supper/grpc/tree/v1.33.2_qnx) and  [abseil-cpp](https://github.com/c6supper/abseil-cpp/tree/lts_2020_02_25_qnx)(it's submodule for gRPC) which have fixed the building issues, please refer to the branch labeled as "qnx"
+I have forked [gRPC](https://github.com/c6supper/grpc/tree/v1.33.2_qnx) and  [abseil-cpp](https://github.com/c6supper/abseil-cpp/tree/lts_2020_02_25)(it's a submodule for gRPC) which have fixed the building issues, please refer to the branches

 >> * [gRPC X86 Compiling Configuration Example]
   ```bash